ProfessionalWiki/WikibaseLocalMedia/README.md

 MediaWiki extension that adds support for local media files to [Wikibase] via a new data type.

 Wikibase Local Media was created by [Professional.Wiki] with Funding from [Rhizome].
+It is an open source project and contributions are welcome!

 [Professional.Wiki] provides commercial [Wikibase hosting], [MediaWiki development] and support.